heptarch/heptarch.github.io/drafts/portfolio.md

 The expected return is $0$-derisked, while $1$-derisked return minimizes the variance of the portfolio.
 For simplicity, let's assume our bets are independent.
-We can explicitly write the derisked return as

 $$
 \begin{align*}